AccessMap/accessmap/README.md

     docker-compose run api poetry run flask db upgrade

-Be careful about doing such migrations on a production service - you may often need to use intermediate database schemas to transition from an old schema to a new schema, where data is copied to multiple tables until all clients have transitioned to the new schema.
+Be careful about doing such migrations on a production service: you may need to shut it down during the migration (or do something complicated).

-### Long-running services
+### Running Accessmap services

 AccessMap deploys a few long-running services: a reverse proxy that handles HTTPS security and routes (caddy), an instance of the routing engine, and an instance of the